 The EIF is the successor of the Integrated Framework (IF) which was established in 1997 as a result of decisions at the first Ministerial Conference of the WTO in 1996 (Singapore).
 The mandate of the EIF was to expire at the end of 2015.
 However, in December 2014, the EIF steering committee decided to extend the mandate until 2022.
 The decision is based on the positive results of a program-wide review conducted in 2014.

-Smooth transition: Graduating LDCs continue to access EIF benefits automatically for three years after graduation and may do so for a further two years subject to justification and approval by the EIF Board.
+For all modalities except the “Sustainability Support” grant, graduating LDCs continue to access EIF benefits automatically for three years after graduation and may do so for a further two years subject to justification and approval by the EIF Board.

 Sources and further information: